-DEPUTY CHIEF: ADMINISTRATION
+DEPUTY CHIEF: Administration

 Deputy Chief Anthony Sizemore is currently the Deputy Chief of the Administration Division; which includes the Professional Standards, Community Services and Communications/Logistics Bureaus.

-He has over 20 years of law enforcement experience and has been with the Cape Coral Police Department since 1998.
+He has been with the Cape Coral Police Department since 1998.
 During his career, he has Commanded the Patrol, Investigative Services and Professional Standards Bureaus as well as the Public Affairs Office.

-Deputy Chief Sizemore is a graduate of Hodges University with a bachelor's degree in Business Management.
-He is a graduate of the International Association of Chiefs of Police-"Leadership in Police Organizations" program and Police Executive Research Forum- "Senior Management Institute for Police".
+Deputy Chief Sizemore is a graduate of Hodges University with a degree in Business Management.
+He is a graduate of the International Association of Chiefs of Police-"Leadership in Police Organizations" program and Police Executive Research Forum-"Management Institute for Police".

 He is a member of the Southwest Florida Police Chiefs Association, International Association of Chiefs of Police (IACP) and the Police Executive Research Forum (PERF).
 Deputy Chief Sizemore also serves as the Executive Director of the Police Athletic League (PAL).